gergelyszerovay/store-extensions/projects/mock-signal-store/README.md

 The component updates the state of the Store, when:
 - the `selectedPage` or `pageSize` values change on the URL
-- or the user changes the selected page on the pagination compoennt
+- or the user changes the selected page on the pagination component

 ### SignalStore for the Article list component